tylerbutler/tylerbutler.com/content/png2019/_index.md

 ## FAQ

 ### How long will this trip be?
 I am hoping to take 4-6 weeks of vacation for the whole trip, but I don't expect most folks to do that.
 I think three weeks is the best duration to aim for.
 That will provide enough time to recover from the long travel and allow us to fully enjoy the variety of experiences that can be had in PNG.
-It's a small country, but you willbe astounded at how varied it is!
+It's a small country, but you will be astounded at how varied it is!

 Because the New Testament Dedication is the focal point of this visit, I think most people should arrive about a week before the dedication, and leave two week after.
 People will be traveling in separate groups, so arrivals and departures are going to be varied.
 We're fortunate that my sister is a **Logistics Ninja**...
 But I think we're going to quite indebted to her!

 ### How much will it cost?
 PNG is in a difficult-to-access part of the world.
-While I'm organizing the trip and will help with the logistics of in-country travel, you'll have to get to the country yourself. *Very* rough estimate is $3-5,000 per person all-up, a large chunk of which is going to be the flights to get to the country.
+While I'm organizing the trip and will help with the logistics of in-country travel, you'll have to get to the country yourself.
+My *very* rough estimate is $3-5,000 per person all-up, a large chunk of which is going to be the flights to get to the country.
 I encourage you to do your own research on costs as well; everyone's standard of travel is different.
-Over the next few months as plans solidify, I'll get better estimates for the in-country travel costs from my sister.
+Over the next few months I'll get better estimates for the in-country travel costs from my sister.

 ### Can I bring someone with me, like my spouse or a travel partner?
 What about kids?
 Sure!
 Everyone is welcome.
 The one thing to note is that getting to PNG is quite a journey, and if you have young kids the long flights can be rough.
 The same applies to in-country travel, since road conditions are, shall we say, *rural.*